‘Final Fantasy XII: The Zodiac Age’ Collector’s Edition Announced

 Square Enix has unveiled the Collector’s Edition for Final Fantasy XII: The Zodiac Age at PAX East this weekend.
 Bonuses included with the Digital Edition, Standard Edition, and a Limited Steelbook Edition have also been revealed.
-The HD revamp of the critically-acclaimed Final Fantasy game has a confirmed release date of July 11.
+The HD revamp of the critically acclaimed Final Fantasy game has a confirmed release date of July 11.

 #FFXII The Zodiac Age releasing July 11, 2017 in North America and Europe reveals a shiny Collector's Edition! https://t.co/bwOy48SCx1 pic.twitter.com/J6Mjt7y70W